-To stream you will need a tool or a set of tools which will capture video, compress it to match web standards and send it to your streaming platform.
+To stream, you will need a tool or a set of tools that will capture video, compress it to match web standards, and send it to your streaming platform.
 Compressing of video is done by encoders.
-It may be a hardware solution, which functions independently after initial setup, or a software solution, which is an application you can use on your computer, tablet or phone.
-Most encoders can encode video in real time and instantly send video to the web making a stream - such encoders are called broadcasters.
+It may be a hardware solution, which functions independently after initial setup, or a software solution, which is an application you can use on your computer, tablet, or phone.
+Most encoders can encode video in real-time and instantly send video to the web making a stream - such encoders are called broadcasters.

-Codec is a type of compression your encoder uses to make video smaller, and viewers use information about codec to decompress the video on their end.
-Most modern broadcasting software use the widely accepted H264 codec for video and AAC for audio as default.
+Codec is a type of compression your encoder uses to make the video smaller, and viewers use information about the codec to decompress the video on their end.
+Most modern broadcasting software uses the widely accepted H264 codec for video and AAC for audio as default.

 Streaming protocol and address (RTMP)

-Additionally to that, some services may require Username and Password, which are different from URL and Key.
+Additionally that, some services may require Username and Password, which are different from URL and Key.

-Streaming Application is a name which allows developers to organize the system.
-It usually comes as a part of RTMP URL in its end.
+Streaming Application is a name that allows developers to organize the system.
+It usually comes as a part of the RTMP URL on its end.

 Most broadcasters have separate fields for streaming destination data types, but it can be combined to be used as a single line.